-Otoplasty is the name given to the procedure used to reposition or “pin back” protruding ears.
+Otoplasty (ear surgery) is the name given to the procedure used to reposition or “pin back” protruding ears (ear pinning).
 This common congenital condition ranges in severity from cases in which the ears are only mildly protruding to cases in which the ears protrude to an extreme degree.
-Sometimes only one ear is affected, but usually both ears develop in a similar fashion.
-Correcting ears that protrude is a relatively low-risk procedure which can be performed on both adults and children.
-Scarring from this procedure is virtually undetectable as the incision is created behind the ear.
+Sometimes only one ear is affected, but usually, both ears develop in a similar fashion.
+Correcting ears that protrude is a relatively low-risk procedure that can be performed on both adults and children.
+Scarring from this ear pinning procedure is virtually undetectable as the incision is created behind the ear.

 *Each patient is unique and individual results may vary.

-- If you have ears that stick out too far from the side of the head.
+- If you have ears that stick out or protrude too far from the side of the head.

-- If the ears have unusual or undesireable shape.
+- If the ears have unusual or undesirable shape.

-The procedure is appropriate beginning at age five or six or at any time thereafter.
+The otoplasty procedure is appropriate beginning at ages five or six or at any time thereafter.

 Where does Dr. Waldman perform the otoplasty procedure?

-Dr. Waldman performs all otoplasty procedures in the office’s state of the art surgical suite.
+Dr. Waldman performs all otoplasty procedures in the office’s state of the art surgical suite located in Lexington, KY.
 The operation is performed on an outpatient basis under sedation and local or general anesthesia.